 There remains significant confusion regarding the legal status of non-accredited animal assistance training.
 Federal Law does not stipulate who can accredit a dog to be an assistance animal, or what specific training is required.
-The current regulatory framework surrounding assistance animals is described as 'inadequate' due to a lack of guidance on appropriate training standards for the expanding range of disabilities and impairments that assistance animals are employed to assist with57.
-In the absence of nationally-recognised skills standards, there is evidence of poorly trained assistance animals failing to support people with disabilities to participate in aspects of personal and public life, and falling short of the Disability Discrimination Act's standards for hygiene and behaviour.
-By not making the proposed changes, the risks to clients will not be mitigated.
-The lack of national standards furthermore sustains legal ambiguities over whether a dog is a 'companion' or 'assistance animal', with concerns that this leads to fraudulent disability benefits claims.
-Research indicates that this 'grey zone' in turn facilitates demands for fake or inadequately trained assistance animals to be ratified.
+The current regulatory framework surrounding assistance animals is described as 'inadequate' due to a lack of guidance on appropriate training standards for the expanding range of disabilities and impairments that assistance animals are employed to assist with (Harpur et al., 2018).
+The lack of national standards sustains legal ambiguities over whether a dog is a 'companion' or 'assistance animal', with concerns that this leads to fraudulent disability benefits claims.
+Research indicates that this 'grey zone' in turn facilitates demands for fake or inadequately trained assistance animals.
+Stakeholder feedback indicates that a lack of industry regulation, including skills standards, is a growing concern in protecting legitimate organisations and their clients..